telecom funding attacks on community broadband Massachusetts

 Who Loses

-Towns and residents face continued high prices and limited service choices without new infrastructure options.
+Local taxpayers and residents face continued high costs and slower service until new networks can be built.

 What to Watch Next